-For an in-depth explanation and discussion of the equalization study please review the Tax Department's Introduction to Vermont Equalization Study (tax.vermont.gov).
+For an in-depth explanation and discussion of the equalization study please review the Department's Introduction to the Vermont Equalization Study7.

-The annual results of the equalization study by town are available on the Department's website (tax.vermont.gov) and included in supplemental digital data reports associated with this publication.
+The annual results of the equalization study by town8 are available on the Department's website and are included in supplemental digital data reports associated with this publication.
 Statewide results are summarized in the following section.